violatido/Virtual_Music_Studio/README.md

 # **Virtual Music Studio**
 ### Created by Ilana Rose Mercer

-*Virtual Music Studio* is an organizational web app for private music teachers that allows them to keep track of all their students in one space.
+*Virtual Music Studio* is an organizational web app for private music teachers that allows them to keep track of all their students in one space. :notes: :musical_note: :notes:

 [*Demo Video*](https://www.youtube.com/watch?v=l1CXHxR0d8k)